-Commissioners bail out fair board withendofyearloan
+Commissioners bail out fair board with end of year loan

-By KIMBERLY DAVIS k.davis@nwkanas.com
+By KIMBERLY DAVIS

-The Decatur County Fair Board asked the fair foundation to reimburse it for money spent to help finish the new livestock building and to loan it \$2,500 so the fair board can end the year with a positive balance.
+k.davis@nwkanas.com Board asked the fair foundation pay the bills. to reimburse it for money spent to help finish the new livestock building and to loan it \$2,500 so the fair board can end the year with a positive balance.

-Greg Long, fair board president, told county commissioners bills paid for the building.
-That money should come out of the fair foundation, he said, though it was easier at the time for the fair board just to go ahead and pay the bills.
+Greg Long, fair board president, told county commissioners last Tuesday that the board met recently and added up \$1,092 in bills paid for the building.
+That money should come out of the fair foundation, he said, though it was easier at the time for the The Decatur County Fair fair board just to go ahead and